 MacDonald, A., Clarke, A., Huang, L., Roseland, M., & Seitanidi, M. M. (2018).
 Cross-Sector Partnerships (SDG #17) as a Means of Achieving Sustainable Communities and Cities (SDG #11).
 In W. Leal Filho (Ed.), Handbook of Sustainability Science and Research.
 New York, USA: Springer Publishing Company.
 (View author's version)

 Clarke, A. & Ordonez-Ponce, E. (2017).
 City Scale: Cross-Sector Partnerships for Implementing Local Climate Mitigation Plans.
-Climate Change and Public Administration.
+Virtual Issue: Climate Change and Public Administration.
 Public Administration Review.

 Hoque, A., Clarke, A. & Sultana, T. (2017).
 Environmental Sustainability Practices in South Asian University Campuses: An Exploratory Study on Bangladeshi Universities.
 Environment, Development and Sustainability.
 19(6): 2163-2180.
 DOI: 10.1007/s10668-016-9845-0 (View free version)